 - San Gervasio & Castillo Real ruins

 If the thought of cruising around Cozumel without air conditioning already has you sweating, don’t worry—there are plenty of taxis on the island that can get you where you want to go.

 #2: Cancun Offers More Day Trips

 If you love to be on the go, Cozumel will likely feel too constricting for you since you’ll need to take a ferry or plane to get off the island.

-On the other hand, Cancun is one of the best destinations to base yourself from for taking day trips around the Yucatan Peninsula.
+On the other hand, Cancun is one of the best destinations to base yourself in for taking day trips around the Yucatan Peninsula.

 You have three options for taking day trips in Cancun: Book a tour through a tour company, hop on a ferry, or take an ADO bus.
 The ADO bus station is located in downtown Cancun, a 10 – 20 minute drive from the Hotel Zone, depending on your location and traffic.

 Day trips you can take from Cancun include: